2 Part Course |

 • Focus on the critical financing and strategic information through bullet points

-• Why each bullet needs to make a point and provide a message
+• Why does each bullet need to make a point and provide a message?

 • Planning and organising the Corporate Finance reports for writing an effective business plan: